JustinBirchard/boot-game/README.md

 # boot-game
 ### Boot is a sci-fi text game about a small robot trying to navigate the galaxy.
+Game version 0.97 Tested using Windows 10, VS Code, and Python 3.8.5 64-bit (conda)

 **To run the game:** Open the 'boot-game' folder in VS Code and run 'boot-game.py'.
 Python 3.8 or later is recommended.

-Current version is 0.97.
-Tested using Windows 10, VS Code command line terminal, and Python 3.8.5 64-bit (conda)

 ### Game description: